 The body transformed carbs into energy by a process called “Adenosine Triphosphate, or abbreviated down to ‘ATP’ for short.

 ATP was performed by the body in three steps: Glycolysis, Krebs Cycle and the Electron Transport Chain, in that order.
-The Glycolysis cycle creates the stuff that the Krebs Cycle needed to create what the Electron Transport Chain needed, which then converted what the body needed as energy to be able to move.
-Those three functions all ultimately performed "ATP"—the stuff required to make one’s muscles actually be able to move.
+The Glycolysis cycle creates the stuff that the Krebs Cycle needed to create what the "Electron Transport Chain" needed, which then converted what the body needed as energy to be able to move.
+Those three functions all ultimately performed "ATP"—the stuff required to make one’s muscles actually be able to perform any sort of motion.

 The Electron Transport Chain was the one that created almost all of the ATP needed to perform most actions you’d normally ever need under normal circumstances.
-Walking, moving your hands, blinking… all the things you’d normally need to move any part of your body from point A to point B, to move to eat, to drink, give someone a hug, or even more laborious tasks like lifting something up or even sprinting.
+Walking, moving your hands, even blinking… All the things you’d normally need to move any part of your body from point A to point B, to move to eat, to drink, give someone a hug, or even more laborious tasks like lifting something up or even sprinting.

 However, that’s where the human body was amazing.

 In times of emergency where ATP was exerted but the body still needed to move, the body could use Glycolysis as a back up instead of ATP.
-However, because Glycolysis is part of the respiratory cycle in the body, it was why anyone who began exerting themselves began to breath harder when they sprinted or performed other actions which exerted a high amount of energy for an extended period of time.
+However, because Glycolysis is part of the respiratory cycle in the body, it was why anyone who began exerting themselves began to breathe harder when they sprinted or performed other actions which exerted a high amount of energy for an extended period of time.

 ...That’s where the human body became even more amazing.

-Varhi had learned that the human body was so awesome, that it had a second backup system where if it finds itself running out of the necessary oxygen to perform its functions but is still in a situation where it still needs to perform an action, such as an instance where you were running for your life from aggressive hulking mushrooms that wanted to kill you, it will start a process called “Anaerobic Glycolysis”.
+Varhi had learned that the human body was so awesome, that it had a second backup system where if it finds itself running out of the necessary oxygen to perform laborious functions but is still in a situation where it still needs to perform an action – such as an instance where you were running for your life from aggressive hulking mushrooms that wanted to kill you, it will start a process called “Anaerobic Glycolysis”.
 That was basically a fancy term for saying that your body starts working VERY hard to keep up with the demand.
 The body begins to perform the whole ATP process, without exerting any more oxygen, while increasing the speed of the whole process in attempt to keep up with the demand.
 This all has a drawback, though...

-In the normal process, the Glycolysis produces Pyruvate in the Glycolysis chain, but in times of exertion when it is being used to substitute ATP, it produces a high volume of “Lactate”, which releases into the bloodstream.
+In the normal process, the Glycolysis produces "Pyruvate" in the Glycolysis chain, but in times of exertion when it is being used to substitute ATP, it produces a high volume of “Lactate”, which releases into the bloodstream.

 In reality, the human body is producing Lactate all the time, however the body is good at mitigating it to keep it at appropriate levels under normal circumstances.
 When Anaerobic Glycolysis kicks in though, the body produces Lactate even faster and its levels in the system could increase and spike dramatically.

 Exercising and training regularly was useful because the more you trained yourself, the less tired you’d get.
-Training yourself hard can actually work your heart muscles to be stronger.
+Training yourself hard can actually work one's heart muscles to be stronger.
 A stronger heart will pump more blood at once through your system and because the heart is pumping more blood in less time, it is able to clear the Lactate faster in the body, allowing you to perform under extreme stress for longer and recover from fatigue in less time.
 One can also simply just train their body to be able to handle higher conditions of Lactate as well.

 All of that information however was why he knew that right now, he was at his absolute limit.
 He doubted he could run for another thirty seconds more even if he tried without simply collapsing.
 It was about all he could do to support his weight against the tree.
 He was practically hugging it for support.
 His body literally could not handle much more of this level of physical demand, even if it was being fuelled by the adrenaline of being in a 'fight or flight' situation.

 This constant level of exertion was doing him in and worse, he had already run out of real food already yesterday and he had been rationing it since day one.
 Foraging had only gone so far and it seemed the large vast majority of his area in the forest was affected by the infection.
 He couldn’t go too far without running into it, even if he stuck to the southern mountain walls of the forest where he came in from.
 He couldn’t find a way back up to get out of here in his little “bubble”, either.
 The path back was his closest bet, but it was just too difficult to try and jump for his rope.
 He had climbed back up to the nearest tree earlier, but there was no way he was making such a jump—even if he took off all of his armor.
 Heck, even if he climbed along the thinnest end of a branch that he dared and it could support all of his weight for a proper jump.
 It just wasn’t happening.
-He was for all rights, stuck here, unless he somehow managed to push his way through all of the monsters that threatened him.
+Even more concerning, he felt the ground shift underneath him when he kept jumping, signalling that the ground underneath was probably hollow and a cave system had formed who-knows-how-many-centuries-ago.

 There had been a couple of mushrooms he found that should have been edible, but given the situation so far, he wasn’t about to put any damn mushroom he found anywhere near his mouth.
 He’d probably have a phobia of eating mushrooms for the rest of his life, if he somehow managed to survived this shit.
 He'd rather starve to death than take the risk.